 It's as easy as combining all the ingredients in a large bowl.
 Gently mix with your hands or a wooden spoon until the mixture comes together.

-Recipe Tip: To prevent the mixture from sticking in your hands, lightly wet it with water or rub them with some cooking oil.
+Recipe Tip: To prevent the mixture from sticking in your hands, lightly wet it with water or rub it with some cooking oil.

 Roll the Meatballs

-Scoop one heaping tablespoon of the mixture to make medium size meatballs or 2 heaping tablespoons to make large-size meatballs.
+Scoop one heaping tablespoon of the mixture to make medium-sized meatballs or 2 heaping tablespoons to make large-size meatballs.
 Remember the bigger the size of the ball the longer cooking time is required.
 Note: You can also use a small ice cream scooper to scoop up the mixture.

-Roll the mixture between the palm of your oiled hands to form a smooth ball.
+Roll the mixture between the palms of your oiled hands to form a smooth ball.

 Air frying and oven-baking meatballs are one of the easiest ways of cooking meatballs.
 It's less messy and needs less tending.
 The best part?
 No oil splatters to clean up after.